 These are the 3 things a USA Visa officer is concerned about

-1.You are a LEGITIMATE STUDENT and this is not an ingenious device to enter USA.
+1.You are a LEGITIMATE STUDENT and this is not an ingenious method to enter USA.

 2.You are FINANCIALLY sound and will be able to support yourself.

-3.Your ROOTS are in India and you have good reasons to come back to India.
+3.Your ROOTS are in your home country and you have good reasons to return there.

 Till you are able to prove otherwise the Visa Officer shall assume that you are a potential immigrant.